hpsaturn/esp32s3-linux/README.md

 ## Build

-Please follow the next steps.
+Please follow the next steps:

 1. Build the docker image: